kevinding0218/InterviewDocuments/Q and A/Algo/Frequent.md

 ### [349.
 Intersection of Two Arrays(Easy)](https://leetcode.com/problems/intersection-of-two-arrays/)
 #### HashSet
 1. Validation about both inputs is null or length is 0
-2. Create a HashSet to store all element of nums1
+2. Create HashSet1 to store all element of nums1, Create HashSet2 to store duplicate number if found
-3. Iterator through nums2 check if any element contains in Set, if there is, meaning current element is duplicate, add into result
+3. Iterator through nums2 check if any element contains in HashSet1 , if there is, meaning current element is duplicate, add into HashSet2
+4. Initialize result array of HashSet2.size(), add item into results
 ##### Time: O(n + m)
 ##### Space:O(min(n + m))
 #### Sort & Two Pointers